 For more than 70 years, patients from around the world have come to the Mass General Division of Thoracic Surgery for surgical care.
-We are a major referral center for complex thoracic conditions and previously unsuccessful surgical treatments.
+We are a major referral center for complex thoracic conditions.
 Our mission is to provide excellence in patient care, teaching and research.

 Our board-certified thoracic surgeons have extensive experience across the full spectrum of thoracic surgical procedures and treat conditions such as:

 - Pulmonary hypertension, a lung disorder in which the blood pressure in the pulmonary artery rises far above normal levels

 - Thymic disorders